 mounted on the side of the track, to slow them down.

-Artwork: Here's our simple copper block train moving from right to left, and I've embedded a giant bar magnet in the track to stop it.
+Here's our simple copper block train moving from right to left, and I've embedded a giant bar magnet in the track to stop it.
 As the train approaches, eddy currents are induced in the front of it that produce a repulsive magnetic field, which slows the train down.
 If the train is moving really fast, this magnet might not stop it completely, so it'll keep moving beyond the magnet.
-As it moves past the other end of the magnet, the induced eddy currents will work the opposite way.
-Now they'll produce an attractive magnetic field that tries to pull the train backward, but still trying to slow it down.
+As it moves past the other end of the magnet, the induced eddy currents will work to produce an attractive magnetic field that tries to pull the train backward, but still tries to slow it down.
 The basic point is simple: the eddy currents are always trying to oppose whatever causes them.
 (Note that eddy currents are actually induced through the whole of the copper block, but I've drawn only a few of them for clarity.)

 Types of eddy current brakes